adhirajpandey/YT-scraper/README.md

 5. Modify `subs.py` or `watch-later.py to modify the path of your saved html file of your page.
 6. Run Script
 7. Check directory for the output.
+8. Edit `clear-playlist.py` as per your need and run it to clear your playlists.

 # Sample